adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.58 =
+* Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.9.1.
+* Updated the readme.txt to reflect that the plugin is tested and working with v2.2.1 of the AMP plugin.

 = 1.9.57 =
 * Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.9.0.